Darshan-code-tech/CucumberProject/README.md

+## Pre-requisites

+* Java 17 or higher

-## Steps to launch project:
+### Steps to launch project:

-Clone the repo
+1. Clone the repo

-cd CucumberProject
+2. cd CucumberProject

-Run tests with Maven : Use command - "mvn clean test"
+3. Run tests with Maven : Use command - "mvn clean test"